Why invest in property in Australia?

-- Loan establishment fees – Usually $0 to $895 depending on the lender.
+- Loan establishment fees: Usually $0 to $895 depending on the lender.
 For foreign citizens, this may be up to 4% of the loan amount.

-- Stamp duty (state government taxes, often this is the largest expense) – Please refer to our Stamp Duty calculator
+- Stamp duty (state government taxes which are often the largest associated expense): Please refer to our stamp duty calculator.

-- Additional stamp duty – Please see the foreign citizen stamp duty page for more information about changes made to stamp duty and land tax for foreign buyers buying in Queensland, New South Wales, Victoria and South Australia.
-These changes aren’t always reflected accuratly by our calculator due to regular changes to state government policy.
+- Additional stamp duty: Please see the foreign citizen stamp duty page for more information about changes made to stamp duty and land tax for foreign buyers.
+These changes aren’t always reflected accurately by our calculator due to regular changes to state government policy.

-- FIRB approval fees – Varies depending on the value of your property and if you are a temporary resident or foreign citizen investor with no visa to Australia.
+- FIRB approval fees: Varies depending on the value of your property and if you are a temporary resident or foreign investor with no Australian visa.

-- Property inspection fees – normally up to $800 in total for a building, pest and strata inspection.
+- Property inspection fees: Costs can be upwards of $800 in total for a building, pest and strata inspection.

-- Buyers agents fee – Varies depending on the nature of the services provided but they’re generally up to 2% of the purchase price (a buyers agent is optional).
+- Buyers agents fee: The fee varies depending on the nature of the services provided but they’re generally up to 2% of the purchase price (a buyers agent is optional).

 Refer to your conveyancer or solicitor for an exact breakdown of the costs associated with your real estate purchase.

 Why was the stamp duty levy introduced?

-When introducing the foreigner stamp duty levy, the Victorian, New South Wales and Queensland governments said that it was only fair that foreign investors pay their fair share to fund government services and infrasture.
+The idea of a foreigner stamp duty levy was first led by the Victorian, New South Wales and Queensland government, stating that it was only fair that foreign investors pay their fair share to fund government services and infrastructure.

-You can avoid the extra stamp duty by either buying in another state, purchasing as joint tenants with an Australian citizen or simply waiting until you become a permanent resident.
+Apart from buying in the NT, there are other ways to avoid the levy, such as purchasing as joint tenants with an Australian citizen or waiting until you become a permanent resident (PR visa).

-What other rules and taxes apply to foreign buyers
+What other rules and taxes that apply to foreign buyers?

-Since the stamp duty levy was introduced in 2016, the Government has worked to put pressure on foreign ownership of Australian real estate.
+The Government has worked to put pressure on foreign ownership of Australian real estate since the levy was introduced in 2016.

 Below are changes to foreign property ownership that the Government proposed in the Federal Budget 2017.